Quefumas/gensound/README.md

 ## Syntax Summary

-The library is based on two core classes:
+Meet the two core classes:
 * `Signal` - a stream of multi-channeled samples, either raw (e.g. loaded from WAV file) or mathematically computable (e.g. a Sawtooth wave).
 Behaves very much like a `numpy.ndarray`.
 * `Transform` - a process that can be applied to a Signal (for example, reverb, filtering, gain, reverse, slicing)

+**By combining Signals in various ways and applying Transforms to them, we can generate anything.**

 Signals are envisioned as mathematical objects, and the library relies greatly on overloading of arithmetic operations on them, in conjunction with Transforms.
-All of the following expressions return a modified Signal object:
+All of the following expressions return a new Signal object:
 * `amplitude*Signal`: change Signal's amplitude by a given factor (float)
 * `-Signal`: inverts the signal
 * `Signal + Signal`: mix two signals together